ahmad-delforouzi/OntoPioneer/README.md

 Data Visualization: Techniques for visualizing the retrieved data are also covered.

-You can experiment with the attached notebook (MX3D.ipynb) in a live environment on Google Colab ([link here](https://colab.research.google.com/drive/1eqG2AVu0r5KJivyZxPeOxzbt65Zllxdp#scrollTo=IMemo6g-P63M)).

 ## Ontology Inferring Examples:

 The following diagram illustrates the process of inferring a Thermomechanical Simulation Model from the MPCCI ontologies.
 This inferred model will be used for the MX3D use case within the PIONEER project.